-This policy is available on request in large print, audio and other languages and formats.
+This Complaints Procedure and Complaints Form are available on request in large print, audio and other languages and formats.
 An interpreter or signer can also be arranged.

 We want to distinguish between informal complaints or requests and those where we should apply our formal complaints procedure.

 These would include such things as asking for a repair to be carried out or reminding us that it had been done.
 Normally we would just discuss it with you informally, take a note of the matter and take appropriate action.

 These will be complaints about our standard of service or decisions we have made where you want a formal assessment and normally a written response.